corbado/example-passkeys-ruby-react/README.md

-# Passkey integration example for Ruby on Rails together with a React.js frontend
+# Passkey integration example for Ruby on Rails /  React.js app

 This is a sample implementation of a Ruby on Rails application with a React.js frontend that offers passkey authentication.
 For simple passkey-first authentication, the Corbado web component is used.